 3. Equip yourself with relevant skills

 You should always try to learn a new skill every moment that you get.
 It may not be a complicated skill.
 Try learning how to operate Microsoft office, learn bookkeeping skills.
 If you want to follow a particular career path, then teach yourself the relevant skills that apply in that area.
+If you’re a tech-savvy individual, you can find a tech job in San Francisco, Seattle, and LA where companies look for aspirants with excellent technical skills and a good team player.

 4. Foster connections